tarunk04/progress-bar-python/README.md

 # Progress Bar Python - for Jupyter Notebook [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/tarunk04/progress-bar-python/blob/master/LICENSE)

 Simple and easy to use progress bar to monitor the progress in required task.
 Only supported Jupyter Notebook.
 No specific package requirement, can run on any Python 3 environment.

+# Medium Post (Tutorial)

+Find the complete guide how to use this library step by step.
+Read medium post [here](https://medium.com/analytics-vidhya/progress-bar-python-for-jupyter-notebook-f68224955810).

 # Installation